TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

 Yet more extensions are not officially published and are available straight from source code repositories like `GitHub <https://github.com/>`_.

-It is also possible to set up TYPO3 CMS using Composer.
+It is also possible to set up TYPO3 using Composer.
 This opens the possibility of including any library published on `Packagist <https://packagist.org/>`_.